Terminology Governance Guide

 .md

 file or edit its content to reflect the term’s deprecation, committing with a clear rationale.
-Only in exceptional cases, because it’s far better to archive instead of delete.
-So also edit wiki term definitions. - Push the changes to the main branch and update any documentation accordingly.
+Only in exceptional cases, because it’s far better to archive instead of delete. - Push the changes to the main branch and update any documentation accordingly.

 - For deleting a term, remove the